-In light of these glaring statistics and trends, two things are abundantly clear:
+In light of these glaring statistics and trends, two things are abundantly clear for SMBs in 2020 and 2021:

 - 1. SMBs must not assume that their relative smaller size will protect them from cyberattacks.
 On the contrary, hackers, rogue employees, and other bad actors are increasingly targeting SMBs, because they typically have weaker and in some cases, virtually non-existent defense systems. - 2.
 SMBs cannot afford to take a reactive "wait-and-see" stance because they may not survive a cyberattack.
 And even if they do, it could take several years to recover costs, reclaim customers, and repair reputation damage.